lightning/bolts/03-transactions.md

    * txin[0] witness stack: `<localsig> <remotesig> 0` (HTLC-Timeout) or `<localsig> <remotesig> <payment-preimage>` (HTLC-success).
 * txout count: 1
    * txout[0] amount: the HTLC amount minus fees (see below)
-   * txout[0] script: version 0 P2WSH with witness script:
+   * txout[0] script: version 0 P2WSH with witness script as below.

+The witness script for the output is:

     OP_IF
         # Penalty transaction